OWLS

 Strix occidentalis caurina

 • Now extirpated from Canada, where the province of British Columbia once held up to 500 pairs.
 The story of this species is truly tragic, and its disappearance is certainly one of the most significant losses of Canadian wildlife.
 In short, Northern Spotted Owls were entirely failed by our governments, who time and time again chose profits over the prioritization of an animal in dire need of decisive action.
 Left behind in the wake of rapacious logging practices are small fragments of what was, with the last remaining significant areas of old-growth now disjunct from one another—vestiges in a sea of “forest” managed as a crop, serving no utility for a specialist like the Spotted Owl.
-This severe fragmentation has made way for the incursion of Barred Owls, who are generalists, both in their preference in habitat and prey.
+This severe fragmentation has made way for the incursion of Barred Owls, who are generalists, both in their preference of habitat and prey.
 New to the landscape, these larger, more aggressive cousins have been the nail in the coffin, so to speak, as they hybridize with, evict, and even kill Spotted Owls.

 South of the border, in Washington, Oregon, and Northern California, there’s cause for some optimism, thanks to more robust endangered species legislation, despite decades of political and civil unrest associated with this species.
 British Columbia, unfortunately, has to some degree served as the canary in the coal mine.
 Thankfully, it appears the warnings are being heeded in the states, as significant measures are being put in place to safeguard these birds, including a controversial culling program that will eliminate Barred Owls from key areas.